top of page

 • Talented individuals often rotate jobs every 3–4 years.

-• Capturing the curiosity and intelligence of young analysts early—through simulations, gamified training, or mission-driven projects—can lead to better long-term retention.
+• Capturing the curiosity and intelligence of young analysts early through simulations, gamified training, or mission-driven projects which leads to better long-term retention.

 Recommendations